vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

 VMware recommends using NSX Advanced Load Balancer L7 ingress with NodePortLocal mode for the L7 application load balancing.
 This is enabled by creating a custom ADC with ingress settings enabled, and then applying the NSXALB_LABEL while deploying the workload cluster.

-As per the defined architecture, workload cluster cluster control plane endpoint uses `TKG Cluster VIP Network`, application loadbalancing uses `TKG Workload Data VIP network` and the virtual services are deployed in `sfo01-w01-vds01-tkgworkloadvip` SE group.
+As per the defined architecture, workload cluster cluster control plane endpoint uses `TKG Cluster VIP Network`, application loadbalancing uses `TKG Cluster VIP Network` and the virtual services are deployed in `sfo01-w01-vds01-tkgworkloadvip` SE group.

 Below are the changes in ADC Ingress section when compare to the default ADC.